jovinjijo/cards/ui/README.md

  - [picsum.photos](picsum.photos) is used to display images based on a random seed of card type
  - Requests to Backend are proxied to backend using NGINX.
 More details [here](./nginx/default.conf.template) and [here](./Dockerfile)

+### Assumptions

+ - Since this is a small application, Redux is not used.